mwvgroup/Pitt-Google-Broker/broker/README.md

 ./setup_broker.sh $testid $teardown
 ```

 This will delete all GCP resources tagged with the testid.
+You will be prompted several times to confirm.

 <!-- fe Teardown the testing instance -->